eeeXun/gtt/README.md

 api_key:
   deeplx:
     value: DEEPLX_API_KEY # <- Replace with your API Key
-    # file: $HOME/secrets/deeplx.txt # <- You can also specify the file where to read api key
+    # file: $HOME/secrets/deeplx.txt # <- You can also specify the file where to read API Key
 host:
   deeplx: 127.0.0.1:1188 # <- Replace with your server IP address and port
 ```